historic-trails/website/docs/sites/neff-tavern-smokehouse.md

   image-url="sunderlage-smokehouse_il.jpg"
 %}

-## Isaac's history
+## Isaac's Story

-Isaac Neff was a descendent of German immigrants, who most probably came to the US in the beginning of the 18th century and settled in Tennessee.[^NPSstatementp1IV] According to the historical events (decline of the [Holy Roman Empire](https://www.britannica.com/place/Holy-Roman-Empire)wars, revolutions, etc.), that were occurring during the 1700’s in Europe, the Neff family as many other German immigrants at the time were escaping violent conflicts in their home communities or had to leave because of industrialization and the consequent job losses.[^Parker] This is especially important to have in mind, when looking at the further development in Isaac’s life as he was able to accumulate a big possession.[^NPSstatementp1V]
+Isaac Neff was a descendent of German immigrants, who probably came to the U.S. in the beginning of the eighteenth century and settled in present-day Tennessee.[^NPSstatementp1IV] The 1700s were a volatile time in Europe, and--like many other German immigrants--the Neffs came to America to escape violent conflicts and the economic upheaval that accompanied industrialization.[^Parker] Isaac's brothers eventually relocated to present-day Missouri, which led Isaac to finally settle in the Arrow Rock area in 1836.[^NPSstatementp1VI] Like many immigrants[^Turner], he was able to buy land (2,000 acres, no less) and establish a profitable business.[^NPSstatementp1VII]
-His brothers were the first ones of the family to go to present day Missouri, which after known visits at his brother’s houses, led Isaac to finally settle in the Arrow Rock area in 1836.[^NPSstatementp1VI] As many migrants[^Turner], he was able to establish a big possession (on the peak 2.000 acres of land) right after his settlement and freely establish a profitable business.[^NPSstatementp1VII]

 ## The Neffs and the Civil War

- The Neff family incorporated many facets of American history, on one hand that is Isaac Neff going with westward migration movement and building up a new, successful living in Missouri.
-On the other hand, the following generation of the Neff family, most importantly, Isaac’s son Abram (1839 – 1924, [^Number1]), took part in yet another very important chapter of American history: The Civil War.[^NPSstatementp2II]
+ Isaac's generation epitomized many themes of American history, like westward migration and immigration from Europe.
+The following generation of the Neff family, like Isaac’s son Abram (1839 – 1924[^Number1]), took part in another important chapter of American history: the Civil War.[^NPSstatementp2II]

-Although, Missouri was very diverse in the distribution of Confederates and Unionists, the greater trend was rather conservative but anti-slavery based.[^Gerteis] Nevertheless, Abram was fighting on the Confederate side [^NPSstatementp2III] and although he owned the tavern, didn’t pursue a gastronomic career and finished his medical degree and practiced as a physician in the house of the former tavern.[^NPSstatementp2IV] Everything, except for the smoke house was torn down by Abram in the 1890’s, in order to build a modern frame house on the land.[^NPSstatementp2V]
+Although Missouri was split between Confederates and Unionists, most citizens tended towards anti-slavery beliefs.[^Gerteis] Nevertheless, Abram fought on the Confederate side.[^NPSstatementp2III] Although he owned the tavern, he opted instead to practice medicine in a house nearby.[^NPSstatementp2IV] Abram tore down everything except for the smokehouse in the 1890s in order to build a modern frame house on the land.[^NPSstatementp2V]

-Therefore, the smokehouse is the only remaining part of the previous tavern, which served as a meeting point to the travellers that established a blossoming economy in Missouri, through their trade with Mexico.
-It is also a remain of a family residence, that incorporates many stages of American history, as is the European immigration, the west ward migration and the Civil War.
+As the only remaining part of the tavern, the smokehouse serves as an important link to Missouri's economic history and the heyday of the Santa Fe Trail.
+The smokehouse also offers a reminder of other broader themes in American (and European) history.

 ## Location